 Delia Smith favours a Bulgarian Cabernet Sauvignon while Jamie Oliver prefers a Chianti, but Mary Berry doesn’t have a preference.

-We’ve picked five of our favourites which we reckon will do the job.
+We’ve picked a selection of our favourites which will do just the job.

 This almost black red from Portugal has bags of intense forest fruit flavours with a hint of cinnamon making it a bold enough wine to stand up to lots of fragrant spices.
 It’s also got heaps of praise, having won five golds, a Best Buy and 90 points from Wine Enthusiast over two vintages .